Martchus/syncthingtray/README.md

 * Add `-DWEBVIEW_PROVIDER:STRING=webkit/webengine/none` to the CMake arguments to use either Qt WebKit (works with 'revived' version as well), Qt WebEngine or no web view at all.
 If no web view is used, the Syncthing web UI is opened in the default web browser.
 Otherwise the user can choose between the built-in web view and the web browser.
+  Note that this is only about the Qt Widgets based UI.
+The Qt Quick based UI uses Qt WebView if available.
 * Add `-DJS_PROVIDER:STRING=script/qml/none` to the CMake arguments to use either Qt Script, Qt QML or no JavaScript engine at all.
 If no JavaScript engine is used, the CLI does not support scripting configuration changes.